[+]

 Vacation:

 Setting vacation allows a player to exceed the Max Turn Time limit in their game.
 However, the player timers will continue to count down during their vacation, and no time is added to the timer when the player returns.
 If the turn clock runs out, the player receives an immediate automatic forfeit regardless of vacation status.
 Upon returning from vacation, the Max Turn Time limit is reset to the lesser of the Increment value or the Max Turn Time limit.
+See the "How does vacation work?" section for more details.

 Examples: